jxmot/jxmot/README.md

 ### `WHATITMEANS`

-So I realized that my friend might understand if I used an analogy....
+So I realized that my friend might understand if I tried explaining this way....

-*Think of a painting, you can see and appreciate the final work.
-But what came before is often hidden or beneath what you see.*

 *Just about every human-made thing is comprised of *layers*.
 The part that is visible is just the top layer, *someone* had to create the layers that form what you see now.*

 ### `HOWIDOIT`

-My years of experience have taught me some very useful developer skills.
+My years of experience have taught me some very useful skills.
 So I would like to share them with you...

 **Comment your code.**